 Following the 2020 Beirut explosion, ICFJ partnered with the Facebook Journalism Project to support journalists and news organizations affected by the devastating blast.
 The initiative helped local news outlets that suffered damage to infrastructure and resources get back on their feet.
 In fall of 2021, ICFJ will administer the second phase of the program, designed to help Lebanese journalists and newsrooms boost their audience engagement strategies and strengthen their business operations.

 About the program

 In its second phase, the program will provide training on media sustainability and audience engagement tracks for journalists and newsrooms, three months of one-on-one mentorship, as well as emergency funds of up to $10,000 for media organizations in Lebanon.

 The program includes the following core components:

 - An intensive four-week online course that offers a combination of subject matter and technical training on media sustainability and audience engagement.
-The aim is to help newsrooms that are producing high-quality news improve the reach of their work.
+The aim is to help journalists and newsrooms that are producing high-quality news improve the reach of their work.
 Also, it will equip them with skills to create successful revenue streams.